kimsungwhee/KSHMosaicCamera/README.md

 ## License

-MosaicCamera is available under the MIT license.
+KSHMosaicCamera is available under the MIT license.
 See the LICENSE file for more info.